 Haddenham Garden Centre has undertaken a long-awaited expansion thanks to a grant from the LEADER Programme.

 Ben Hawkins, Director of Haddenham Garden Centre, takes up the story: “We are a small business wanting to grow and diversify our offering to the local area.
-Expanding our coffee shop and farm shop will help us meet local demand, create higher quality amenities for the local area with an emphasis on quality local food, and in turn create many jobs for the rapidly growing local rural population.”
+Expanding our coffee shop and farm shop helps us meet local demand, create higher quality amenities for the local area with an emphasis on quality local food, and in turn create many jobs for the rapidly growing local rural population.”

 Ben knew there was scope for expansion after the results of a customer survey revealed that nearly one third of customers had been turned away from the coffee shop on one or more occasions as all of the seats were taken.

+The centre has been able to increase its use of local suppliers - just one benefit to the local community.
 “Visiting garden centres is now widely considered a leisure and tourism activity,” says Ben.
 “Our expansion will increase the number of visitors to the local area, therefore benefiting the other local attractions and businesses close to us.